 3. Employer name 4.
 Employer Identification Number (EIN) 5.
 Employer address 6.
 Employer phone number 7.
-City 8.
-8. 5 State 9.
+City 8 8.
+3 State 9.
 ZIP code 10.
 Who can we contact about employee health coverage at this job?
-Human Resources or Jeni King 11.
+Amber Owens 11.
 Phone number (if different from above) 12.
-Email address Here is some basic information about health coverage offered by this employer: •As your employer, we offer a health plan to: All employees.
-Eligible employees are: Full time employee who work at least 30 hours per week Some employees.
-Eligible empl loyees are: •With respect to dependents: We do offer coverage.
-Eligible of dependents are: Employee's spouse Employee's children or stepc hildren See dependent eligibility form for more information ☐ We do not offer coverage.
-If checked, this coverage meets the minimum v be affordable, based on employee wages. alue standard, and the cos t of this coverage t to you is intended to Even if your employer intends your cover discount through the Marketplace.
+Email address Here is some basic information about health coverage offered by this employer: •As your employer, we offer a health plan to: ☐ All employees.
+Eligible employees are: Full time employees who work at least 30 hours per week Some employees.
+Eligible employees are: With respect to dependents:We do offer coverage.
+Eligible of the coverage of the coverage. dependents are: Employee's spouse Employee's children and step o children We do not offer coverage. ☐ We do not offer coverage.
+If checked, this coverage meets the minimum value affordable, based on employee wages. alue standard, and the cos t of this coverage t to you is intended to Even if your employer intends your cover. discount through the Marketplace.
 The M to determine whether you may be eligible larketplace will use you r ho usehold income, a long with other factors, week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.